 Presenting the Shark DuoClean IF200UKT / IF250UKT and the Dyson V8 / V10

-The Shark IF200UKT is one of the early members of the IF2 range, and it incorporates some really interesting technology, like the dual brush floorhead, to create a vacuum cleaner that is able to tackle almost any kind of mess.
+The Shark IF200UKT powered lift away is one of the early members of the IF2 range, and it incorporates some really interesting technology, like the dual brush floorhead, to create a vacuum cleaner that is able to tackle almost any kind of mess.

-While it is a great choice for homes with pets, the running time is quite short when compared to other cordless vacuums, and the canister is very small.
+While it is a great choice for homes with pets, the running time is quite short when compared to other cordless vacuum cleaners, and the canister is very small.

 The Dyson V10 Total Clean is one of the models that is featured in the V10 series of vacuum cleaners.
 It was designed to be a better and more efficient version of its predecessors; the V7 and V8.